Focus on Breast Health is a series of tips to inform and empower you to be proactive about all aspects of breast care.

 Life insurance, long-term care insurance and disability insurance are not protected.
 We recommend for patients to look into this before having genetic testing if they are concerned.

-The bottom line: Genetic counselors are here as a resource.
-A genetic counselor can help you understand your breast cancer risk and make informed decisions about your breast cancer treatment.
-Ask your healthcare clinician about genetic counseling and they can connect you with a genetic counselor.
+The bottom line: Genetic counselors can help you understand your breast cancer risk.
+Together with your care team, you can then make informed decisions about managing your risk or your treatment plan if you have breast cancer.
+Talk with your primary care or women’s health doctor about genetic testing and if genetic counseling is right for you.
+They can connect you with a licensed certified genetic counselor.